patrickkfkan/yt-cast-receiver/README.md

 - New features:
   - Support casting from YouTube Music (credit: [dgalli1](https://github.com/dgalli1))
   - Allow multiple sender connections
-  - Support manual pairing, aka Link with TV Code (YouTube only)
+  - Support manual pairing, aka Link with TV Code
   - Provide player implementations with sufficient data to play private media (such as uploads in your YouTube Music library)
   - Improved logging